paulbradshaw/using-spark/README.md

 # Tutorial: using the AtF Spark font for creating sparklines in text

+*This tutorial is taken and amended from [a version on the Online Journalism Blog](https://onlinejournalismblog.com/2017/09/21/how-to-use-the-atf-spark-font-for-creating-charts-with-only-text/#more-25179)*

 AtF Spark is "a typeface for creating sparklines in text" created by After The Flood.
 The [GitHub repo](https://github.com/aftertheflood/spark) is useful, but assumes some prior knowledge.
 This tutorial is designed to explain how to use it if you're not already familiar with web fonts and other technicalities of web design.

 ## Breaking down the elements